-Trixi’s was not bad considering they dropped the “E” from my name! 😉 If you are hungry and in the area this is your best bet for a hot sit down meal, considering there really is not much else around.
+Trixi’s was not too bad considering they dropped the “E” from my name! 😉 If you are hungry, and in the area this is your best bet for a hot sit down meal, considering there really is not much else around.

 The prices were inexpensive but they only accepted cash or check, and they have an ATM on site.
-The ambiance is pretty cool like a Montana dive bar with buck heads, a bar and a pool table.
+The ambiance is pretty cool like a Montana dive bar with buck heads, a bar, and a pool table.
 Our server was down to earth and very friendly.
-I’m sure they are known for their bar life rather than their cuisine but I am grateful they were open at 10 AM!
+I’m sure they are known for their bar life rather than their cuisine.

 Espresso West – West Yellowstone

-We came here twice for coffee only because I knew that I could walk up and get coffee.
+We came here twice for coffee only because I knew that I could easily walk up and get coffee.
 It was okay, not anything great when it came to my Americano.
 By the second day, I think I just needed caffeine for the road.
-My Americano was pretty watered down although I do understand that it is watered down espresso.
-It was just super watered down or the espresso was very light OR Both!
+My Americano was pretty watered down, although I do understand that it is watered down espresso.
+It was just super watered down or the espresso was very light OR Both.

 Picnic at Glacier National Park

 There were a couple of times on our National Park road trip that we packed a picnic.
-It was an easy and convenient way to have our lunches on hand especially with the crowds at the park restaurants.
-On this particular day, we had driven the full “Going to the Sun Road” in Glacier National Park and decided to have lunch at Saint Mary Lake.
-This was the ending spot of the road as it was closed off to the East side of the park.
-It was perfect because after we lunched, we walked to the lake for photos and drove back along the same road!
+It was an easy and convenient way to have our lunches on hand, especially with the crowds at the park restaurants.
+On this particular day, we had driven the full “Going to the Sun Road” in Glacier National Park, and decided to have lunch at Saint Mary Lake.
+This was the end of the road, as it was closed off to the East side of the park.
+It was perfect because after we lunched, we walked to the lake for photos, and drove back along the same road.

-For our lunches, I had made croissant sandwiches with lettuce, tomato, red onion, cheese and meat.
+For our lunches, I had made croissant sandwiches with lettuce, tomato, red onion, cheese, and meat.
 We also purchased pasta salad from the market that went perfectly with our sandwiches.
-Since we love avocados too, we brought a whole one to share.
-I love a good picnic!
+Since we love avocados, we brought a whole one to share.
+I do love a good picnic.

 🌍 Thank you for visiting my website and NEVER STOP EXPLORING!